 And I'll check that this equals to our selected rep.

-We'll then return to our output cell, enter the equation with F2, replace D18 with paste, and then Ctrl + Shift + Enter to finish.
+We'll then return to our output cell, enter the equation with F2, place D18 with paste, and then Ctrl, Shift, Enter to finish.

-We can now copy this formula for the remaining 4 customers.
+We can now copy this formula for the remaining four customers.

 If we now change the rep, you can see our company's updating accordingly.

 While this formula does take a bit of effort to write, you can now perform multiple criteria lookups for any rep name or revenue total.
 If you want to check more than two criteria, you simply add another array to your match function.
 Index Match is only one of a few ways of performing a multiple criteria lookup.
 In the show notes, I'll link to an article that shows you a couple of other ways of doing this.
 As an exercise, try to find the top customer name for each state in the panel on the right.
 As always, I'll include my answer in the after file, below the video.